 But here’s the good news.
 All hardshell jackets are in fact waterproof.
 At least, all of the ones in our shop.
-Most manufacturers start at a water column of 10,000 mm, which means they are way above what the standard defines as waterproof.
+Most manufacturers, such as Mammut and Jack Wolfskin start at a hydrostatic head of 10,000 mm, which means they are way above what the standard defines as waterproof.

 But you should always keep in mind that it depends on what you are planning to do with the jacket (or trousers).
 And remember that these figures apply to new jackets.
 Used and worn fabrics and membranes quickly lose the properties they had when new.